pavaud/flight-tracker/README.md

 - A Lufthansa [API key](https://developer.lufthansa.com/) must be registered
 - A Mapbox [access token](https://account.mapbox.com/) must be registered
-- Make a  `.env` file at the root of the project with the following environment variables
+- Make a  `.env.prod`  file at the root of the project with the following environment variables.
     ```bash
     LUFTHANSA_API_KEY=<your_api_key>
     OPENSKY_BASE_URL=https://opensky-network.org/api/states/all